Be Like the Sons of Issachar Who Understood the Times

 Yet, outside our western sanctuaries and cloistered halls of learning, these phenomena are regular experiences of Christian life.
 People who have done short-term or long-term missions often encounter these phenomena in places where people are not presumptively skeptical of what God can do.

-Visions and dreams are ubiquitous in the stories of Muslims coming to faith in Christ.
+Visions and dreams are ubiquitous in the stories of recent Muslims coming to faith in Christ.
 I once spoke with a Muslim woman who described for me a vision of Jesus coming to her in the midst of a near death experience she lived through.
 She described a subsequent “waking vision” of Jesus gaining her attention in the nick of time to save her son from being hit by a bus.
 She became a believer in Jesus because of these visions, though no one preached a word to her.

 Her supernatural visions, though, didn’t lead her to a place of sound understanding of God and His word.
 They caused her to believe in God and Jesus, but she gravitated toward extremes in biblical understanding.
 This is just an anecdote, but I think there is a lesson to take away from it.

-It would be a mistake to dismiss out of hand the prophecies, visions and dreams that people claim to have today, but we also need to be careful.
+It would be a mistake to dismiss out of hand the prophecies, visions, and dreams that people claim to have today, but we also need to be careful.
 Paul admonished the Thessalonians, “Do not despise prophecies…!”
 (1 Thess.
 5:20) But he added an important qualifier:

 “…. test everything; hold fast what is good.”